Key Takeaways:

 Coping with Hair Loss

 Studies show, however, that men with hair loss have a high prevalence of depression and anxiety.
-They may feel like hair loss makes them look old or unattractive, lowering self-esteem and increasing feelings of social rejection.15
+They may feel like hair loss makes them look old or unattractive, lowering self-esteem and increasing feelings of social rejection.

 If you are struggling emotionally with your hair loss, reach out to your doctor or consider counseling.
-There are several online resources, including chat rooms and Youtube channels, to support you in your hair loss journey.17
+There are several online resources, including chat rooms and Youtube channels, to support you in your hair loss journey.

 Don’t hide from hair loss.
 It is a reality for most men and doesn’t have to change your life.
-Whether you decide to try treatments to slow the progress or to make being bald a sexy statement, learn about your options so that you can feel confident about how you look and feel.

 -